Stoke Hall, Derbyshire

 Stoke Hall is a Grade II* listed 30-room Georgian Palladian mansion near the village of Grindleford, Derbyshire, England, whose restoration featured on the BBC series Restoration Home and the follow-up Restoration Home - One Year On.

 History

-Listed in the Domesday Book, the first known occupant of Stoke was Gerbert de Stoke, in 1204.
+Stoke was listed in the Domesday Book.
+The first known occupant was Gerbert de Stoke, in 1204.
 Stoke was held by the Greys of Codnor and sold in the 1460s to the Barlows of Barlow Hall.